Responsive Tool

 Introduction

-YellowPencil comes with an advanced responsive design tool that lets you customize your website for any device such as mobile, tablet, desktops and more.
+YellowPencil comes with an advanced responsive tool that lets you customize your website for any device.

 Responsive Web Design makes your web page look good on all devices (desktops, tablets, and phones).
 Responsive Web Design is about using CSS and HTML to resize, hide, shrink, enlarge, or move the content to make it look good on any screen: